Saturday, October 12, 2024

 Labor line has job news and commentary with a one stop short cut for America’s job markets and job related data including the latest data from the Bureau of Labor Statistics.

-This month's job and employment summary data are below.
-This month's inflation data is below
+This month's job and employment summary data are below and this month's inflation data is below that.

 Jobs